 - Embrace all the free and inexpensive things to do with kids (library time)

-- Negotiate our cable and cell phone bills (can I speak to customer retention please?)
+- Negotiate our cable and cell phone bills (switched from Verizon to Tello and saved a ton!)

 - Take advantage of higher deductible insurance plans (you’ll need an emergency fund)